tristanlatr/WPWatcher/README.md

 # Whether to send emails
 send_email_report=No

-# Wheter to include warnings in the reports Alerts
+# Wheter to include warnings in the reports
 # If set to No, no reports will be sent if WPScan find only warnings
-#     and always_send_reports=No
 send_warnings=Yes

 # Wheter to include Informations in the reports
-send_infos=Yes

-# If set to yes, will send reports even is there is no alert.
+# If set to No, no reports will be sent if WPScan find only infos
+send_infos=No

 # Will send emails even if wpscan exited with non zero status code
-# Will NOT send emails if there is no alerts and both send_warnings and send_infos are False
-always_send_reports=No
+send_errors=No

 # Default email report recepients, will always receive email reports of all sites
 # Must be a valid Json string
-# Can be set to null with email_to=null
 email_to=["securityalerts@domain.com"]

-# Applicable only if always_send_report=Yes
+# Applicable only if send_errors=Yes
-# If set, will send any error output to this address,
+# If set, will send any error output to those addresses (not to other)
-#   not the pre configured reports recepients in email_to fields.
 email_errors_to=["admins@domain.com"]

 # Email settings